jotyGill/openpyn-nordvpn/README.md

 # openpyn
 A python3 script to easily connect to and switch between, OpenVPN servers hosted by NordVPN.
 Quickly Connect to the least busy servers (using current data from Nordvpn's website) with lowest latency from you.
 Find servers in a specific country or even a city.
-It Tunnels DNS traffic through the VPN which normally (when using OpenVPN with NordVPN) goes through your ISP's DNS (still unencrypted, even if you use a thirdparty) and completely compromises Privacy!
+It Tunnels DNS traffic through the VPN which normally (when using OpenVPN with NordVPN) goes through your ISP's DNS (still unencrypted, even if you use a third party) and completely compromises Privacy!

 ## Features
 * Automatically connect to least busy, low latency servers in a given country.